nocomplexity/simplifysecurity/shiftleft.md

 # Shift left

 Cyber security is complex.
-Hover cyber solutions that are effective do not need to be complex and very expensive.
+But effective cyber solutions do not need to be complex and very expensive.

-To avoid misunderstandings: Simplifying your security landscape is not simple at all!
-It means rethinking your strategy and reprioritize the objectives:
+To avoid misunderstandings: Simplifying your security landscape is not simple at all, but rather means rethinking your strategy and reprioritizing objectives:

 * Risks
 * Costs
 * Value